pemheath/learn-train-evolve/designdoc.md

 An important element of this design is that it is separated into three key components: learn, train, and evolve.
 - The LEARN component will cover use cases related to notes on training and accessing resources.
-- The TRAIN component will cover use cases related to scheduling trainign sessions, taking notes on training sessions, and viewing a history of training sessions (data analytics will be available such as volume by week, by type, by day, etc).
+- The TRAIN component will cover use cases related to scheduling training sessions, taking notes on training sessions, and viewing a history of training sessions (data analytics will be available such as volume by week, by type, by day, etc).
-- The EVLOLVE component will cover use cases related to goal setting and reflection.
+- The EVOLVE component will cover use cases related to goal setting and reflection.

 In this way, concerns are separated and the project can be developed incrementally.
 Phase 1 (this phase) will tackle the TRAIN component.